 Heavy drinking and/or binge drinking increases your risk for liver disease, pancreatitis, certain cancers and alcohol abuse disorders.
-The Dietary Guidelines for Americans, 2020-2025 recommends choosing not to drink or if you choose to drink, limiting consumption to no more than one drink per day for females and two drinks per day for males.
-"One drink" is defined as 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.
+If you do choose to drink, the 2015-2020 U.S. Dietary Guidelines for Americans recommends limiting consumption to no more than one drink per day for women and two drinks per day for men.
+'One drink' is defined as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of liquor.